bwolmarans/GitOps-NGINX-One/README.md

 ## TLDR;
 1. Set your F5 Distributed Cloud bearer token in the Actions secrets
 2. Set your instance ID in the Actions Variables.
 This was only tested with app-nyc-01, but might work with other instances.
-3. Note the first few lines of your nginx.conf on your actual instance, using NGINX One Cloud Console
+3. Set your FQDN for your NGINX One environment in the Actions variables.
+4. Using NGINX One Cloud Console, note the first few lines of the config from the instance in step 2.
-4. Edit app-nyc-01/etc/nginx/nginx.conf and add a comment, and commit.
+5. In this project, find and edit app-nyc-01/etc/nginx/nginx.conf and add a comment near the top, and commit.
-5. That will trigger the actions workflow, you can go and view this running under Actions
+6. That will trigger the actions workflow, you can go and view this running under Actions
-6. Repeat step 3, and note the comment added by this flow, indicating the instance has been updated by this project.
+7. Repeat step 4, and note the comment added by this flow, indicating the instance has been updated by this project.

 ## NGINX Configurations